selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-29-principia.md

 **think long term** pause and reflect

-## Work

 **do what you love**, love what you do

 **being professional** means being responsible and reliable

-**Work smart**, goal, plan, system, eliminate, simplify, prioritize, delegate, focus, feedback, iterate
+**Work smart**, goal, plan, system, habit, eliminate, simplify, chunk, prioritize, delegate, focus, feedback, iterate

+**important** over urgent, ignore sunk costs

 **value your time**, value yourself and others, and show your value

+**learning** Genuine interest leads to the best learning, not arbitrary rules and fixed schedules

+**habits** You are your habits.
+Make habits obvious and easy.
+Time, location, habit stacking

+work to flourish

+make it one bit better, prevent the worst

+make work playful and isolate work from leisure .
+Focused intervals.

+What pain do you want to sustain?

 ## Communication

 listen well

-speak clearly

-speak with enthusiasm
+speak clearly, with enthusiasm and integrity

-integrity

 constructive feedback

-breath, posture, voice, tone, body language, suit up
+breath, posture, voice, tone, eye contact, body language

-**simple words with big effects**

-No, thank you

-I’m sorry, that was my fault

-I don’t understand

-Can you help me?

 ## Act

-think before speak
+Words are irreversible.
+Think twice before you speak

 be careful with promises